 Marc Miller & Wolf Mankowitz, writ.: Dickens of London (1976-77)

 Another TV show which had a huge influence on me in my teens was the 13-part Dickens of London.
 Roy Dotrice made a valiant effort to play both the young and older Dickens, but the sheer ambition of the attempt still seems astonishing now.
 I was very glad to have the chance to see it again.
-The episode where Dickens meets Edgar Allan Poe, and reenacts with him a strange version of "The Facts in the Case of M. Valdemar", made a huge impression on me at the time.
+The episode where Dickens meets Edgar Allan Poe, and reenacts with him a strange version of "The Facts in the Case of M. Valdemar", made a great impression on me at the time.

 Charles John Huffam Dickens ['Boz']